Photo by Flickr, CC by 2.0

 5. England v Australia – 4th Test in 2010

+England went down under at the beginning of the decade after regaining The Ashes the previous year.
 Before the beginning of the series, this was tipped to be one of the closest Ashes series in Australia for years, with the Aussies often dominating.

-The Boxing Day test began with the series at 1-1; England were far superior in the first two tests but struggled in Perth.
+The Boxing Day Test began with the series at 1-1; England were far superior in the first two Tests but struggled in Perth.

 Australia were bowled out for just 98 in their first innings and England ended their perfect first day with a lead of 59 without losing a wicket.

-England went on to score 513 thanks to Jonathan Trott and ended up winning by an innings and 157 to retain The Ashes in the Aussies back yard.
+England went on to score 513 thanks to Jonathan Trott and ended up winning by an innings and 157 to retain The Ashes in the Aussies’ backyard.

 4. Pakistan v Sri Lanka – 3rd Test in 2014

-Four days of this test match were not the best advertisements for test cricket, with the game seemingly drifting out to a draw.
+Four days of this Test match were not the best advertisements for Test cricket, with the game seemingly drifting out to a draw.

 Sri Lanka scored 428 in their first innings at a slow run rate of just over 2 runs per over.